 - Students must complete 48 credits of upper-level coursework.
 Thirty-nine of the 48 credits must be at the 300 level or higher, the additional 9 credits may include 100 or 200 level courses requiring a 3 credit prerequisite.
 At least 24 of the 48 credits must be completed at SRU.

 - Bachelor or Arts degrees require language proficiency at the 103 class level.
 Exemption by placement or examination is offered.

-- Students must complete at least 60 credits at SRU to be considered for Latin Honors at the point of graduation.
+- Beginning with May 2021 graduates, students must complete at least 45 undergraduate credits at SRU to be considered for Latin Honors at the point of graduation.